Sticky Posts in WordPress: Complete Guide for Beginners

 To make sticky posts in WordPress, edit the post that you wish to be sticky or create a new one.

 On the post-editing screen, you’ll see your Post settings towards the right-hand sidebar.
-Click on the Status & Visibility section as shown below.
+Click on the Status section as shown below.

 create sticky posts in WordPress

-Now you will see a checkbox option for Stick to the top of the blog.
+Now, you will see a checkbox option for Sticky.
 Check the box to make the post sticky.
-Once you’ve checked the box, you may Update or Publish your post.
+Once you’ve checked the box, you may Save or Publish your post.

 sticky post